You probably know that getting a foot massage is a great way to relax.

 While many massagers “get the job done,” this one has a wider range of options so you can take your massage to the next level by customizing it to your unique needs.

-You can customize the massage to meet your unique needs and explore various traditional massage styles.
+You can customize the massage to meet your unique needs and explore various massage modes.

 You get everything in one, including vibration, heat therapy, intense kneading and air compression, at a wide range of intensity.